veselhmelnik/employees-app/README.md

-Simple app for employees managament
+Simple app for employees management